-We are one of the longest established universities for agriculture-related research and advanced teaching in the world.
+We are one of the world’s longest established universities for agriculture-related research and advanced teaching.
 We appointed our first Chair of Agriculture in 1891 and in 1896 established Cockle Park Farm as a research facility.

 Today, our research and teaching activities extend from ‘farm to fork’ and cover a broad range of issues affecting food security, farming and rural development such as crop production systems, animal production systems, food quality and safety, the rural environment, rural society, agricultural economics and agri-business.